Lance-Cruz/fpga-vga-verilog/index.md

 For our synthesis and implentation, we can see a difference between this one and the one given to us by the template.

 Synthesis of my design

 <img src="https://raw.githubusercontent.com/Lance-Cruz/fpga-vga-verilog/main/docs/assets/images/ProjectVGADesignSynthesis.png">

 Upon inspecting the new design we can see that there are various lookup tables and registers implemented.
 This is because our smiley pixel-art emoji face logic is built from many conditional if/else statements, which is synthesizes using lookup tables, while the parts of the design that run with a clock like counters and syncs' are implemented with registers.

-Close up view of my sythesis
+Close up view of my synthesis
 <img src="https://raw.githubusercontent.com/Lance-Cruz/fpga-vga-verilog/main/docs/assets/images/ProjectVGADesignSynthesisCloseUp.png">

 ### **Demonstration**